 Tips to Make the Perfect Spritz

-- Make champagne ice cubes.
-You heard me.
+Make champagne ice cubes.
+Oh yeah.
+We went there.
 Simply fill an ice cube tray with champagne or prosecco and freeze.
 Aperol Spritzes are often consumed on hot summer nights, which means you’re going to get a lot of melting action and the last thing you want is a watered down drink.
 With champagne ice cubes, no extra water will be added–just booze. 🙂

-- Use high quality champagne or prosecco: Prosecco or champagne can be used in Aperol Spritz.
+Use high quality champagne or prosecco: Either prosecco or champagne can be used in Aperol Spritz.
 Usually prosecco is called for, as prosecco is basically Italian champagne, but either will do.
 Just please don’t use Andre.
 About half of this Aperol Spritz recipe is prosecco, so just splurge for a 10 dollar bottle instead of a 5.
 You won’t regret it.

 How to Make an Aperol Spritz: